The Ultimate Mumbai Street Food Guide

 Juhu Beach (Western Suburbs)

-Khau Gallis — the “eating lanes”
+Khau gallis — the “eating lanes”

 A khau galli is a lane packed wall-to-wall with food stalls, and several suburbs have famous ones.